rfcx/arbimon-legacy/TEST_NOTES.md

   -  The user selects "Date and Time" filter for month of February.
 The user sees the recordings with the selected date.
   -  Setting the "Range" filter in February, while keeping January in "Date and Time" filter.
 The result supposed to be zero records, because January is outside the range.
   - Setting the "Range" filter in February, while setting month of March in "Date and Time" filter.
 The result is no records, because March is outside the Range.
+- CE-1221 The login page is disabled
+  - The not logged-in user navigates to /login page.
+The user will see the Homepage.
+  - The logged-in user navigates to /login page.
+The user will see the Projects page.

 ## v3.0.34